alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/how-to.md

 ### Step 8: View Added LP Tokens

-After successfully adding liquidity, you will be able to see your LP tokens and related details in "My Liquidity" panel.
+After successfully adding liquidity, you will be able to see your LP tokens and related details in **My Liquidity** panel.

 * **My LP** are your LP token holdings specific to the pool you contributed to.
 Each pool issues its own unique LP tokens.
 * The **Pooled** amount represents your total token holdings in the liquidity pool.
 Initially, reflects the amount you added and it increases over time due to accrued fees, showing your updated share of the pool's total liquidity.